Video editing: Linear editing

 The first type of editing in the early 1900s was made with scissors, tape, and an editing table.
 Since editors could not view their edits while in the process, holding the film to the light was their only way of viewing their work.
 The invention of the Moviola in the 1920s introduced a machine that enabled editors to view film footage while editing, allowing for greater precision. this process was used for about fifty years and helped advance video editing.

 In the 1950s, video tape recorders (VTR) were invented and it was a defining element in the advancement of video editing.
 The VTR was the first device to use magnetic tape and was a revolutionary addition to video editing but had major drawbacks; the quality degradation caused by copying was so great, that a 2-inch Quadruplex videotape was edited by visualizing the recorded track with ferrofluid, cutting it with a razor blade or guillotine cutter, and splicing with video tape.
 The two pieces of tape to be joined were painted with a solution of extremely fine iron filings suspended in carbon tetrachloride, a toxic and carcinogenic compound.
 This "developed" the magnetic tracks (tape), making them visible when viewed through a microscope so that they could be aligned in a splicer designed for this task.
 The process allowed editors to play back their video but only at one speed and to mark the point of cut an editor had to be very precise.
 This process was used up until the late 1970s and early 1980s but the evolution of video editing continued.
-By the 1960s the EECO 900 was invented as well as the Ampex EDITEC which allowed for electronic editing and electronic editing controller.
+By the 1960s the EECO 900 was invented as well as the Ampex EDITEC which allowed for electronic editing and an electronic editing controller.